Noakhali District: Sports and games

 Cricket is a popular sport in Noakhali, and players from this district form a part of the East Zone.
-Football is also a common sport and the multi-use Shaheed Bulu Stadium is known to have hosted the National Football League and the Bangladesh Premier League.
+Football is also a common sport and the multi-use Shaheed Bulu Stadium is known to have hosted the National Football League and the Bangladesh Football League.
 It is also the home ground of Greater Noakhali's own football team, NoFeL SC.
 Board and home games such as Dosh Fochish and its modern counterpart Ludu, as well as Carrom Board, Sur-Fulish, Khanamasi and Chess, are very popular in the region.
 Nowka Bais is a common traditional rowing competition during the monsoon season when rivers are filled up, and much of the land is under water.
 Fighting sports include Kabaddi, Latim and Lathi khela.

 Demographics

 According to the 2022 Census of Bangladesh, Noakhali District had 776,070 households and a population of 3,625,442 with an average 4.62 people per household.
 Among the population, 823,404 (22.71%) inhabitants were under 10 years of age.
 The population density was 984 people per km^{2}.
 Noakhali District had a literacy rate (age 7 and over) of 75.52%, compared to the national average of 74.80%, and a sex ratio of 1094 females per 1,000 males.
 Approximately, 18.00% of the population lived in urban areas.
 The ethnic population was 1,004.